NullHeart12/NLP_exp/README.md

 # NLP_exp
-## Hfut Natural Language Processing (NLP) Experiments / 合肥工业大学自然语言处理实验
+## HFUT Natural Language Processing (NLP) Experiments / 合肥工业大学自然语言处理实验
 ### Exp1: Collection and Organization of Corpus
 This experiment involves counting the frequency of n-grams.
 We were provided with corpora of Chinese Song Ci and People's Daily for processing.
 In processing the Song Ci corpus, I handled it by individual characters.
 However, upon completion, I realized that it could be more effectively processed using a Python library named 'jiayan', which is designed for tokenizing ancient Chinese texts.